REMOTE CONTROL - Use your desktop, laptop, tablet or smartphone to tell the Server what to play.

-Playing music is so simple and intuitive regardless of whether you want to use Roon, MPD or SqueezeBox.
+Playing music is simple and intuitive regardless of whether you want to use Roon, MPD or SqueezeBox.
 Just download the necessary remote control app to your Desktop, Laptop, Tablet or Smartphone and start clicking or tapping on what you want to listen to.

 Click on the "SUPPORT" menu item at the top of this screen to access the Server Guide for your server, and get extensive step-by-step instructions for any task you need to complete.
 Typically 3 or 4 mouse clicks or finger taps is the most you need to accomplish anything.
 Or view our 'How To' videos to see how easy it is to setup an Antipodes music server.

 All tasks are simple, but they may be unfamiliar initially, and so you may get confused.
 If you do, simply email Antipodes Support for advice.
-They can even login remotely and do it for you at the same time as showing you what to do.
+One of our support team can even login remotely and do it for you at the same time as showing you what to do.
 You can be confident that you will never find yourself stuck.

 Prices are set by retailers, and vary due to differences in local duties and taxes, as well as differences in industry margin structures, so the best we can do is set out a hierarchy of prices and some rough numbers.
 As an indication, retail prices in the USA for the products vary from $4,000 to $10,000, excluding duties and taxes.
 Expect to pay more in countries with high tariffs and sales taxes (VAT, GST etc).